lizwright06/Previous-Projects/README.md

     - Equipment --> extension of Inventory to track quantity and quality of equipment
     - Supplies --> extention of Inventory to track quantities of supplies
     - inventoryClient --> client management of supplies and equipment
+- pronounTester, MAY 2021 --> simple program that puts the pronouns and name of a user's choice into a story
 - mastermind, JANUARY 2021 --> text-based mastermind game, using letters instead of colors
 - roman_numeral_conversion, DECEMBER 2020 --> converts roman numerals to base 10, then to other bases